Educational Programs

 Ideas & Resources

-By embedding sustainability into diverse subjects, schools can ensure that every student develops the knowledge, skills, and values needed to address global challenges.
+By embedding sustainability into diverse subjects, schools can ensure that every student develops the knowledge, skills, and creative thinking needed to address global challenges.
 This approach also fosters critical thinking and creativity, encouraging students to view sustainability as an integral part of life, not just an academic topic.

 Strategies for Incorporating Sustainability into Course Content